Questions and Answers for Expecting Parents

 Where do I apply for Kindergeld?

 Public service employees receive Kindergeld from their employer's family benefits office, in this case the LBV.
-You can find request forms and more information here.
+You can find request forms and more information on the NRW Finanzverwaltung website.
 Kindergeld is paid beginning the month of the child's birth.

 Will I receive paid leave if I have to stay home to care for my sick child?
 What are my rights as an RWTH Aachen employee?

 According to Section 45 SGB V, employees who are compulsory members of public health insurance will receive up to ten working days paid sick leave – 20 for single parents – for each publicly insured child if the child is younger than twelve years old and if they are unable to come to work because they must care for the sick child due to the fact that there is no one else in the household who could take on this task.
 The doctor's note attesting to the child's illness for this time period must also be provided.

 The entitlement to such sick leave is capped at 10 days per child, but a maximumg of 25 working days – or 50 days for single parents.
 In order to receive paid leave for the purpose of caring for sick children, you must first put in a request with your employer which must also include the medical certificate by the child's doctor.
 This child-related sick pay request is then submitted to the respective compulsory health insurance provider.
 The maximum amount provided is equivalent to 90 percent of the employee's net income.

 RWTH employees who are not entitled to receive child-related paid sick leave pursuant to Section 45 SGB V – for instance if they or the child are privately insured – are entitled to request up to four days of paid leave a year to care for their severly ill children according to Section 29 TV-L. You can find more information in this regard on pages 30ff of the RWTH vacation handbook.